 What is considered carry-on luggage?

 - Typical max dimensions for carry-on: 9 inches x 14 inches x 22 inches = 45 total linear inches (22 cm x 35 cm x 56 cm = 113 linear total centimeters).
-Linear is measured by adding Length + Width + Height
+Linear is measured by adding Length + Width + Height.
+We have found that the Patagonia Black Hole Duffle and the Osprey Meridian Wheeled Backpack both work really well as carry-on luggage.

 Rules for carry-on bags can vary slightly between airlines and even entire regions or countries; be sure to check online with every airline you’ll be flying for their specific rules and recommendations.
 Some will be either more or less strict for their max dimensions and weight, and it’s best to pack for the most strict airline you’ll be flying – though we’ve honestly never encountered any problems sticking to the info we’ve provided above.